itshendson/Whos-That-Pokemon-Game/README.md

 - Firebase

 ## How It Works
 Every Pokemon in the Pokemon universe has a unique ID associated with it.
 For instance, Pikachu is 025, Charmander is 004, and Mew is 151.
-The application works by generating 4 random Pokemon IDs between 1 and 151 inclusively.
+The application works by generating 4 random Pokemon IDs between 1 and 151.
 In order to setup the correct image/name options, an API call is made to the PokiAPI service to grab a random Pokemon image.
 Four more API calls are made to grab four Pokemon names (including one for the correct option and three others for the incorrect options).
 The Pokemon names are then randomly shuffled using the Sally Yates Shuffle and set to each multiple choice options.
+If the player picks the correct name for the given image, they score a point.

 ## Challenges and Unique Elements
 The hardest challenge was how to fetch 4 Pokemon names and then randomly set it as one of the multiple choice options that users can pick.
 There were 3 main ideas on how I would accomplish this: